mem48/geocompr/main.md

 <!-- Mixed exercises -->
 <!-- combination of use of select, mutate, group_by, summarize, etc  -->
 12. Using `us_states` and `us_states_df` create a new object called `us_states_sel`.
 The new object should have only two variables - `median_income_15` and `geometry`.
 Change the name of the `median_income_15` column to `Income`.
 13. Calculate the change in median income between 2010 and 2015 for each state.
-Bonuse: what was the minimum, average and maximum median income in 2015 for each region?
+Bonus: what was the minimum, average and maximum median income in 2015 for each region?
 What is the region with the largest increase of the median income?

 <!--chapter:end:03-attribute-operations.Rmd-->